-The objectives of Finansiel Stabilitet were originally to contribute to ensuring financial stability in Denmark, in particular through the resolution of certain failing financial enterprises during the financial crisis.
+The objects of Finansiel Stabilitet were originally to contribute to ensuring financial stability in Denmark, in particular through the resolution of certain failing financial enterprises during the financial crisis.

 The financial crisis had a huge impact on society, financial enterprises and, not least, the customers of the financial enterprises subject to resolution.
-To illustrate this, Finansiel Stabilitet has wound up loans and guarantees approximately DKK 100 billion.
+To illustrate this, Finansiel Stabilitet has wound up loans and guarantees for approximately DKK 100 billion since its formation.

 Finansiel Stabilitet's business is governed by the bank packages described in this annual report.
 The costs of these operations are covered, among other things, by payments of DKK 25 billion from the financial enterprises to Finansiel Stabilitet.
-Finansiel Stabilitet currently has equity of some DKK 5.2 billion, reflecting the result of resolution activity undertaken to date.